 Inverse Campfire – For Sleeping

-Most campfires require additional fuel added to them as they burn.
+Most fires require additional fuel added every so often to them as they burn.

 Let’s take advantage of that.